Seven top skiers talk about the truth behind how ski poles change your skating

 [Profile]

 Born in Niigata Prefecture.
-Dedicated to alpine skiing from a young age, he switched to basic skiing upon graduating from high school.
-An all-rounder who has consistently ranked highly since making it into the top ten in 2011.
-Placed 14th overall in the 62nd Technical Championships.
+Dedicated to alpine skiing from childhood, and switched to recreational skiing upon graduating from high school.
+An all-rounder who has consistently ranked among the top since placing in the top ten in 2011.
+14th overall in the 62nd Technical Skiing Championships.

 KOMPERDELL|PROVARIO race grip&strap